Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 Don’t Post Things that Jeopardise Your Character

 Children need to know that whatever they post online may stay there forever, even if they remove them from their accounts.
 So, it’s essential to keep in mind not to post pictures or videos of people in awkward situations or with indecent clothes.
-Also, it’s necessary not to post offensive words or vulgar words in posts’ captions or stories.
+Also, it’s necessary not to post offensive or vulgar words in posts’ captions or stories.

 Don’t Judge by Likes